MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **CASE TRANSFER**
 A limiter has been added so that the script run time will be reduced if only a small number of cases need to be found. *Completed by Casey Love (@C-Love, Ramsey County).
 Resolved issue #2492.*

+**MAIN MENUS**
+added third BULK Main Menu category, and renamed one of the existing categories.
+New categories are: BULK ACTIONS (previously BULK), ENHANCED LISTS (lists that contain logic, but not actions) and BULK LISTS (the name of this category did not change, but some of the scripts were moved to the ENHANCED LISTS category). *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2514.*

+**REVW/MONT CLOSURES**
+Updated HC reinstatement and new intake date to reflect the 4 month reinstatement period for all HC programs (not MAGI only). *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2503.*

 ### DAIL SCRUBBER
 **CITIZENSHIP VERIFIED**
 added option for user to navigate back to the dail. *Completed by Charles Clark (@Senhorc, Hennepin County).
 Resolved issue #2470.*